marshmallow-code/marshmallow/docs/why.rst

 The Python ecosystem has many great libraries for data formatting and schema validation.

 In fact, marshmallow was influenced by a number of these libraries.
 Marshmallow is inspired by `Django REST Framework`_, `Flask-RESTful`_, and `colander <http://docs.pylonsproject.org/projects/colander/en/latest/>`_.
-It borrows a number of implementation and design ideas from these libraries to create a flexible and productive solution for marshalling and unmarshalling Python objects.
+It borrows a number of implementation and design ideas from these libraries to create a flexible and productive solution for marshalling, unmarshalling, and validating data.

 Here are just a few reasons why you might use marshmallow.